 3. Never Forget to Motivate Your Team

 As a manager, you must keep the morale of your team as high as possible, especially when all of you are excitedly working to meet the deadlines for the project.
-It’s imperative never to miss a chance to acknowledge when an employee is doing a great job, especially during those crises periods.
+It’s imperative never to miss a chance to acknowledge when an employee is doing a great job, especially during those crisis periods.
 Just like you, they are also under stress, so a simple word of encouragement (especially from a team leader) can make a world of difference.

 Your goal here is quite simple, be the lighthouse in the storm for your team and make them understand that their work and time are valuable and highly appreciated.
 This is advised to keep in mind, not just when under pressure to meet deadlines, but more as a general rule of thumb.

-4. Be a Perfect Example For Your Team
+4. Be a Perfect Example for Your Team

 As a leader, your team will look up to you.
 To establish a trusting relationship with them, you’ll need to be a perfect example and keep everything under control.

-According to Fred Wilson, professional writer, and editor, “one of the most basic rules of project management is that you cannot insist on a certain set of values and actions from your team and not behave in the same manner yourself.”
+According to Fred Wilson, professional writer, and editor, “one of the most basic rules of project management is that you cannot insist on a certain set of values and actions of your team and not behave in the same manner yourself.”

 In short, avoid contradicting yourself, work beside your team and be there for them.
 After all, you are in this together don’t let some deadlines to crush your work ethics and team morale.

-5. If Needed Try To Renegotiate Deadline and Offer a Reasonable Alternative
+5. If Needed Try to Renegotiate Deadline and Offer a Reasonable Alternative

 Many people don’t see this as a valid option – but in reality, some deadlines are just unrealistic.
 As a leader, you need to take notice of this as soon as possible and communicate your concerns with the client.
 It’s best to have this discussion earlier in the process and try to negotiate and prolong the deadline at least for a day or two.
 That can mean a world of difference for the morale of your team and you as well.
 On the other hand, if you remain quiet on the issue, your company can face financial consequences.